 In 2008 SNAP expanded the funding available for nutrition education.
 The Expanded Food and Nutrition Education Program (EFNEP) was developed through this additional funding.
 The goal is to increase the likelihood that people in California who are eligible for the federal nutrition program make healthy food choices and opt for physically active lifestyles.
 The mission of California EFNEP is to improve household and individual nutritional education through four core areas.
 This includes diet quality and physical activity, food resource management, food safety, and food security.

 The national Farm to School initiative operates multiple networks across the State of California.
 This approach assigns regional leads to help establish and maintain connections between and among counties.
 Several of these regional leads are directly affiliated with the University of California, while others may rely on resources and implementation assistance that can be provided through the university.

-The Nutrition Policy Institute (NPI) is an organization which researches and evaluates the impact of nutrition and physical activity on public health.
-Many focal research projects aim to provide evidence for supporting public policies related to eliminating health disparities which stem from lack of access to healthy foods.
-The goal of NPI is to enable communities where “healthy food, beverages and opportunities for physical activity are convenient, accessible, affordable and sustainable”.
+The Nutrition Policy Institute (NPI) is an organization that assesses the impact of nutrition and physical activity on public health.
+Many focal research projects aim to provide evidence for supporting public policies related to eliminating health disparities that stem from lack of access to healthy foods.
+The goal of NPI is to enable communities where “healthy food, beverages and opportunities for physical activity are convenient, accessible, affordable and sustainable.”